5j9/citer/README.md

 4. Copy `config.py.example` to `config.py` (You might want to get an NCBI API key and add it to the config file if you're going to use its services)
 5. Run `python3 app.py`

-If you see HTML output to your console, this probably means you have flup installed.
-You'll need to uninstall it for Citer to run.

 If there are no warnings or error messages (and no HTML is displayed), the main page will be accessible from:\
     [http://localhost:5000/](http://localhost:5000/)